firecow/gitlab-ci-local/README.md

 ## Quirks
 ### Artifacts
-Artifacts works right now, as along as you don't overwirte git tracked files and as long as you don't use dependencies tag.
+Artifacts works right now, as along as you don't overwrite tracked files and as long as you don't use dependencies tag.

 # Development
 ## Scripts